Visitor Center (Pass and Security)

 Turn east (right) onto Buckley Road and go a couple of miles to Great Lakes.

-From the north, the Training Center is easily reached from either I-94 or U. S. 41.
+From the north, the installation is easily reached from either I-94 or U. S. 41.
 Just turn left at Buckley Road (Route 137) and go east a couple of miles.

-Once on Buckley Road, to reach the Recruit Training Command, turn right at Illinois Street.
+Once on Buckley Road, to reach Recruit Training Command's graduation on Fridays, turn right at Ohio Street.
 To reach the Main Gate, go under the train overpass at the end of Buckley Road and follow the signs.

 Bus travelers will find it necessary to transfer to a Waukegan-bound bus either in Chicago or in Milwaukee.
 Buses from Chicago will usually stop at the main gate to discharge passengers, even though there is no official stop here.

 Buses run between Navy housing (Forrestal Village), North Chicago, and Waukegan.
-PACE, the suburban bus line of the RTA, (Off-site link) offers bus transportation to North Chicago and Waukegan with stops at the Naval Hospital and Pier 525.
+PACE, the suburban bus line of the RTA, (Off-site link) offers bus transportation.